senserf/picos/README.txt

     Added methods setseconds and sectomin to make things compatible with PicOS R080820A. sectomin is a stub the minute clock will probably go.

+R081111A:

+    Cosmetic changes to agent.cc to appease new gcc on Linux.